-This period of prosperity is the longest -- and the strongest -- in the history of the United States.
+This period of prosperity is the longest -- and the strongest -- in the peacetime history of the United States.

-Unemployment is at its lowest point in 71⁄2 years.
+Unemployment in recent months was close to or at its lowest rate in 7-1/2 years.

 Industrial production, retail sales, construction and profits are all moving up.